Photo of students working on a project

 • Student Success: Through orientation, continuous support, and college transition programming, students will have the opportunity to continuously develop and refine their personal goals.
 Person-centered planning is used to enable self-direction and self-advocacy for active engagement in student life and the use of campus support services.
 Students will plan and pursue college opportunities related to academic, social, service, employment-focused, and recreational experiences.

 • Concentration: Students will choose a concentration area of study to explore different majors and career paths.
-The Discovery Program tracks are careers-focused and include: a) Education, Service, and Society, b) Management & Technology; c) Health, Wellness, & Sciences; d) Arts, Culture, and Design.
+The Discovery Program tracks are careers-focused and include: a) Social Justice, Public Service, and the Humanities; b) Business, Math, and Technology; c) Health, Medicine, and the Sciences; d) Arts, Culture, and Design.

 • Career Preparation: Students will participate in an experiential learning course that takes place in an internship, externship, or other supervised work shadowing experience, which will provide hands-on practice with the skills learned.
 Students will also take a group seminar focused on career and workplace learning.